 There is particular emphasis on clinical dermatology and dermatologic surgery.
 The correlation of cutaneous pathophysiology with clinical disease and response to therapy is strongly emphasized in our clinical services.
 While the emphasis of training in this department is clinical, research (either clinical or laboratory) is encouraged and adequate time for such research studies will be made available on an individual basis.

-There are 13 positions in the Dermatology Residency Training Program.
+There are 15 positions in the Dermatology Residency Training Program.
 All trainees are expected to complete the three-year program, but appointments are for one year with yearly reappointment.
-Four or five new residents are accepted per year.
-The number varies depending upon the number of residents finishing that year.
+Five new residents are accepted per year.
 It is expected that all trainees will be eligible to sit for the examination of the American Board of Dermatology (ABD) upon completion of their residency.

 The department is located in modern quarters including a clinic with 17 exam rooms, six Mohs surgery rooms, three laser surgery rooms and an ultraviolet therapy room.
 All of these facilities are immediately below the departmental offices of faculty and residents.